mateuszniechwiej/MS-2-Quiz-game/README.md

 Comments: Taking less viewing browser viewing space
 3. Not using next question buttons:
 Comments: It is more practically to jump to the next question after selecting an answer.
-4. minor difference in footer with email,copyrights and github icon.
+4. minor difference in footer with email, copyrights and github icon.

 For screens >= 576px :
-1. Current score display located above question :
+1. Current score display located above question:

 Comment: It's easier to follow the score.

-2. Two answer choices beside each others:
+2. Two answer choices beside each other's:

 Comment: For visual purposes, it looks better on bigger screens to have two answers choices per row.